Why South Eastern Europe?

 The region has a lot to offer.
 Positive economic and political developments multiply South Eastern Europe’s potential: Greece was even announced the most successful economy by "The Economist" for the second year in a row in 2023.
 The economic opportunities also benefit from short delivery routes, thanks to direct proximity to the EU or even EU membership as well as countless infrastructure projects to further improve delivery routes.

 Renewable energies are also gaining more and more relevance.
 The numerous sunny days and strong winds in coastal regions offer huge potential.
 Hence, the region sees development potential in the role as an energy exporter.
-We are proud to directly support the energy transition on site with our group's first own solar park in Kosovo.
+We are proud to directly support the green transformation on site with our group's first own solar park in Kosovo.

 We are looking forward to supporting you with your business projects and offer advice with the help of our local banks with deep, long-standing market know-how.